tldr-pages/tldr/README.md

 A collection of simplified and community-driven man pages.

-Install it with `sudo npm install -g tldr` or [try the web client](http://tldr.ostera.io).
+Install it with `npm install -g tldr` or [try the web client](http://tldr.ostera.io).

 ## What is tldr?